You wanna build muscle?

 3) Limit your workouts to an hour, tops.
 Use a stopwatch or GymBoss Interval Timer to keep yourself in check.

-5) Start each workout with a full body dynamic warm up to fire up the CNS, lubricate the joints and activate the muscles; especially those that might not always fire properly or in the right order.
+5) Start each workout with a full body dynamic warm up to fire up the CNS, lubricate the joints and activate the muscles.

 7) Knee and elbow sleeves can also be a great friend to the older beat up lifter.